zeerx7/Wp-File-Manager/readme.md

 ## Changelog

+- 0.8 - Don't allow video download, video can only be stream with player.
 - 0.7 - eatch path link have been changed to unique string, now support all type of special character in link.
 - 0.65 - Add user right to share link.
 - 0.6 - Add tree view.